OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 As [discussed above](#new-units-menu), both the meters and groups dropdown menus must be updated whenever the graphic unit is updated.
 The algorithm for updating the meter menu is:

+    // need database conn
+    // All meters
+    allMeters = Meter.getDisplayable(conn) if not admin otherwise getAll(conn)
     // meters that can graph
     Set compatibleMeters = {}
     // meters that cannot graph.